defenseunicorns/uds-capability-rook-ceph/CONTRIBUTING.md

 * Continuous integration (CI) pipeline tests are definitive
 * We create immutable release artifacts

+Review the [developer guide](./docs/developer-guide.md) for details on how to test to mimic the CI process.

 ## Definition of Done

 We apply these general principles to all User Stories and activities contributing to this repo.